steve-chavez/postgrest-sessions-example/app.sql.md

 `create policy webuser_read_user to webuser for ...`.
 This would, however, not work for our use-case.
 We will define views in a separate API schema that will be owned by the `api` role.
-When a `webuser` uses those views, the policy checks would be run against the role of the view owner, `api`. `current_user` always refers to the current role, so we use this instead.
+When a `webuser` uses those views, the policy checks would be run against the role of the view owner, `api`. `current_setting('role')` always refers to the current role that was set with `set local role ...`, so we use this instead.

 #### Access to `app.todos`

-Users should be able to read todo items that they own or that are public:
+Users should be able to read todo items that they own or that are public.
-Users should only be able to write their own todos:
+They should only be able to write their own todo items.

 ```sql
 create policy webuser_read_todo